CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block NET.2.1 WLAN operation.md

 Additional information on hazards and security measures in the area of ​​"WLAN operation" can be found in the following publications, among others:

-* #### [BSIDKS] Wireless communication systems and their security aspectsFederal Office for Information Security (BSI), 2009 <https://www.bsi.bund.de/DE/Publikationen/Broschueren/Drahtloskom/drahtloskom.html>
+* #### [BSIDKS] Wireless communication systems and their security aspects Federal Office for Information Security (BSI), 2009 <https://www.bsi.bund.de/DE/Publikationen/Broschueren/Drahtloskom/drahtloskom.html>

 * #### [IEEE] Institute of Electrical and Electronics Engineers (IEEE)